PetitPrinc3/liquid_progress_indicator_v2/README.md

       direction: Axis.vertical, // The direction the liquid moves (Axis.vertical = bottom to top, Axis.horizontal = left to right).
       shapePath: _buildBoatPath(), // A Path object used to draw the shape of the progress indicator.
 The size of the progress indicator is created from the bounds of this path.
     )
+This version has been fixed to work on  [FENLES](https://fenles.com) APP.
+However can be freely used as it contains only the fix for newer flutter versions